Category: News

 The Office of the Director of Public Prosecutions is committed to a policy of equal opportunity.
 Cuirfear fáilte roimh chomfhreagras i nGaeilge.

-For more information and to apply please see the Prosecutor’s Information Booklet.
+For more information on how to apply, please see the Information Booklet.

-Applicants should forward their Application Form to: recruitment@dppireland.ie to arrive no later than 3.30pm on Thursday 2 November 2023..
+Applicants should forward their CV and completed Application Form by email to: Competitions@dppireland.ie to arrive no later than 1:00pm on Friday, 21 November 2025.

 Information on the Office of the Director of Public Prosecutions is available here on this website.

-For more information and to apply, please see the Information Booklet.
+For more information on how to apply, please see the Information Booklet.

 Information about the Office of the Director of Public Prosecutions is available here on this website.